Reuben-Monaghan/Reuben-Monaghan.github.io/ReadMe.txt

 My Shopping List application repository.

-This is my first GitHub repository for my first project, a shopping list app written in Python.
+This is my GitHub repository for a shopping list app written in Python.
-The goal is to create an app that allows me to select several recipes and generate a list of the required ingredients and quantities
+The goal is to create an app that allows me to select several recipes and generate a list of the required ingredients and quantities.

 To use, update the global file-path at the beginning of the code.